IRL2/nanover-docs/source/tutorials/vrclient/invrmenu.rst

 Here you can adjust aspects of your interaction with the molecules, including:

-* changing the magnitude of the force
+* changing the magnitude of the interaction force
 * toggling between interacting with individual atoms or entire residues

 .. list-table::